- Digital customer experience (DCX) encompasses every interaction a customer has with your brand in a digital medium.

 To overcome these challenges and remain competitive, marketers must create an exceptional digital customer experience.
 Read on to learn what that means, why it matters, and how to do it.

 Digital Customer Experience

-Digital customer experience (DCX) encompasses every digital interaction a customer has with your brand.
+Digital customer experience (DCX) encompasses every interaction a customer has with your brand in a digital medium.

 In addition to your website, this may also include:

 - Mobile apps

 Any place a customer interacts with your brand digitally is part of the DCX.
 And digital customer experience is part of the broader experience, which also includes offline interactions, such as shopping in physical locations or talking with a rep on the phone.

 However, most consumers don’t think about the customer journey in terms of digital vs. non-digital experiences.
 To provide people with an outstanding overall customer experience, it’s essential that both online and offline interactions be equally customer-centric, high-quality, and satisfying.